xelda1988/grasping-symmetry/README.md

 Comments:

 * Grasps are defined as a sequence of end-effector poses and hand joints
-* Grasps can be loaded and exportet from GraspIt! .XML files
+* Grasps can be loaded and exportet from/to GraspIt! .XML files